Rocky5/Xbox-Softmodding-Tool/README.md

 ### Dashboard Settings > Backup, Restore or Move
   * This is used to move or restore a clean copy of UnleashX, as well as backup your dashboards.
-### Dashboard Settings > Dualbooting
+### Dashboard Settings > Dual Booting
   * #### Enable:
-	This option is used to enabled dualbooting, you get asked if you would like a dashboard setup for you when you select this option.
+	This option is used to enabled dual booting, you get asked if you would like a dashboard setup for you when you select this option.
   * #### Disable:
-	This option is used to disabled the dualbooting process.
+	This option is used to disabled the dual booting process.
 You are also asked if you would like the alt dashboard to be removed.
   * #### Update:
-	This option is to be used if you want to use your own custom dualbooting path, you can use the "OpenDash Dualboot.settings" tool to do this, it explains things.
+	This option is to be used if you want to use your own custom dual booting path, you can use the "OpenDash Dualboot.settings" tool to do this, it explains things.
   * #### Restore:
 	This option will restore the stock dualboot.settings file.